Trails and Rails

-Texas Chief - Amtrak No. 22 between St. Louis, MO and Springfield, IL hosts NPS staff daily during the summer, and Saturdays and Sunday during September and October.

-Ran by Gateway Arch National Monument staff.

-Wolverine - Amtrak No. 350 between Niles, MI and Chicago, IL hosts NPS staff Wednesdays and Sundays, and the last Tuesday of every month.

-Ran by staff from Indiana Dunes National Park.

 History

-The idea behind Trails & Rails first formed from an Amtrak marketing director who was on board the Sunset Limited and overheard a National Park Service Ranger talking with passengers about the sites outside the window of the Sightseer Lounge.
-That Ranger, James Miculka, served as Chief of Interpretation at Jean Lafitte National Historical Park and Preserve in New Orleans, and started the program with staff from the park aboard the Sunset Limited and soon the City of New Orleans.
+The idea behind Trails & Rails first formed from an Amtrak marketing director who was on board the Sunset Limited and overheard a National Park Service ranger talking with passengers about the sites outside the window of the Sightseer Lounge.
+That ranger, James Miculka, served as Chief of Interpretation at Jean Lafitte National Historical Park and Preserve in New Orleans, and started the program with staff from the park aboard the Sunset Limited and soon the City of New Orleans.

 Trails & Rails officially became a nationwide program in 2000 when an agreement was signed between the National Park Service and Amtrak.
 Since then, the program has expanded to nearly two dozen routes under the leadership of National Coordinator Jim Miculka.

 Around 2007, NPS began a partnership with the Department of Recreation, Park, and Tourism Sciences (RPTS) at Texas A&M University to house the management of the program there.
 RPTS faculty assists in training the new Volunteers-In-Parks (VIPs) who work on the program, as well as providing logistical and technical support to the program.
 RPTS faculty member Susan Scott serves as the Trails & Rails liaison, and coordinates training and support for the program.

+The program was suspended during the early COVID-19 pandemic, but resumed in a limited form in 2021.
+By 2025, eleven routes were participating.